 Once an application package has met the above requirements it shall be passed to the ARB for review.

-Withdrawal of an Application constitutes termination, which is addressed in Part I section 4.
+Withdrawal of an Application constitutes termination, which is addressed in §4.

+When Approval is granted on the basis of a RTO assessment the status of the Approval shall carry the qualifier ‘Ready To Operate’.

 Annual Conformity Review